iFreeon/secret-hitler-red-dawn-edition/Secret_Hitler_Red_Dawn_Rules.md

         > Any time a new Policy tile is played face-up, the Election Tracker is reset, whether it was enacted by an elected government or enacted by the frustrated populace.

-    - **If three or more Fascist Policies have been enacted already**: This is referd to as tne Hitler Zone.
+    - **If three or more Fascist Policies have been enacted already**: This is referd to as the Hitler Zone.
 Ask if the new Chancellor is Hitler.
 If so, the game is over and the Fascists win.
 Otherwise, other players know for sure the Chancellor is not Hitler.

 4. If the election suceeded, proceed as usual to the Legislative Session.